Air Canada: Frequent flyer program

 Aeroplan is Air Canada's frequent flyer rewards program, both allowing for points collection and spending, as well as status and rewards as an Air Canada customer.
 After Air Canada and Aeroplan changed the division of points collection and redemption, Air Canada introduced an internal rewards program, Altitude.
 The two programs operate in conjunction.

-On 11 May 2017, Air Canada announced it plans to launch a new loyalty program to replace Aeroplan and Altitude in 2020.
+In May 2017, Air Canada announced it plans to launch a new loyalty program to replace Aeroplan and Altitude in 2020.
 On 10 January 2019, Air Canada re-acquired Aeroplan from Aimia.
 In 2020, Air Canada Altitude and Aeroplan merged, with Aeroplan as the surviving entity.

-In Oct 2022, Air Canada announce some benefit changes for the 35K, 50K, and 75K member benefits.
-Starting from June 1st, 2023 the 35K members will no longer have free Maple Leaf Lounge access, instead, 35K members will have more improvement for their select benefit.
-The 50K and 75K and Super Elite members now will get a free Virgin Australia lounge.

 Air Canada Altitude

 On 20 September 2012, Air Canada unveiled its new frequent flyer status program named "Air Canada Altitude" to supplement Aeroplan.
 Aeroplan remained the frequent flyer rewards program, collecting miles which can be "spent", whereas status level is determined by Altitude standing.

 There are five levels of membership in Air Canada's Altitude Program: Basic, Prestige 25K, Elite 35K, Elite 50K, Elite 75K and Super Elite 100K.
 The latter three are called "Top Tier" membership levels and provide travel benefits such as upgrades, lounge access, priority services (e.g., check-in, luggage handling), and bonuses when earning miles through air travel.
 In order to qualify for these levels, a member must earn, through flight activities, a certain number of miles or a certain number of segments and spending some level of money.
 Altitude refers to these as Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD).

 Prestige members and Altitude Elite 35 K receive Star Alliance Silver status, while Elite 50K, Elite 75K, and Super Elite 100K members receive Star Alliance Gold status.

 Air Canada Status Miles are calculated on an annual basis to determine Altitude Membership Status for the following benefit year (1 March through 28 February).
 At the 35K and above levels, that level of status is granted when achieved, for the remainder of the current year, as well as for the next year.

 This coincides with the alliance with Star Alliance, and this can give Star Alliance Gold passengers access to any Star Alliance lounge and discounts or upgrades on another Star Alliance member.

 On 8 November 2020, Air Canada Altitude renamed as Aeroplan Elite Status.
 Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD) have been replaced by Status Qualifying Miles (SQM), Segments (SQS), and Dollars (SQD).